codygreen/llm_api_server/objective3/README.md

 ## Launch API Container

-Now that we have our API created, we can launch our container with the following command:
+Now that we have our API container created, we can launch our container with the following command:

 ```shell
 docker run -d --name llmapi -p 80:80 llmapi